 I’ve been served with a non-molestation order, what can I do?

-In this post, we share a quick guide to non-molestation orders, who can apply for them and what to do if you’re served with one.
-We hope you find the information helpful.
-Please note, it is not intended to replace legal advice.
+A short guide to non-molestation orders, who can apply for them and what to do if you’re served with one.
+Call our team to find out your options.

 - Applicant = the person applying for the order